If there's one thing that K-dramas are experts in, it's their adept ability to make us crave Korean food no matter what time of day it is

 It's pretty popular, so it's advisable to make a reservation before heading there.
 Take note that you might only be allowed to sit at your reserved table once every person has arrived.

-Here's where Po Cha Korean Restaurant is located
+Here's where Po Cha Korean BBQ is located

 It's a non-halal restaurant.